 DEPARTMENT HISTORY

-Chief Clyde Benton began his career at the department as a motorcycle officer in 1926.
-He was sworn in as chief a few years later in 1932.
-His tenure was marked by a focus on the prevention of auto accidents and crime in an era of county growth.
+Chief Benton began his career at the department as a motorcycle officer in 1926.
+As Chief, his focus was on preventing auto accidents and crime in an era of county growth.
 He also had a mind for modernization.
 While he was chief, Bradenton became one of the first towns in Florida to train its officers in fingerprinting and crime detection.
 The department was also one of the first to install radio equipment for 24-hour instant contact between patrol cars and the station.
-He believed in making officers visible at schools, directing traffic and participating in school programs and large social gatherings.
-Additionally, he started a program which made available an escort to any citizen who felt intimidated during trips to the polls during elections, which was credited with improving relations between local law enforcement and the African-American community at the time.
-Of note, during World War II, the department staff decreased to only two or three officers who worked six and seven days a week.
-Chief Benton retired in 1955.
+He believed in making officers visible at schools, directing traffic, and participating in school programs and large social gatherings.
+Chief Benton also implemented a program that provided escorts for citizens who felt intimidated during trips to the polls during elections, which was credited with improving relations between local law enforcement and the African-American community.
+Notably, during World War II, the department’s staff decreased to only two or three officers who worked six and seven days a week.

-Chief Mack Britt started his law enforcement career in 1936 in the County Patrol, the forerunner of the state highway patrol.
+Chief Mack Britt began his law enforcement career in 1936 in the County Patrol, the forerunner of the state highway patrol.
 When the legislature created the Florida Highway Patrol in 1939, Britt was chosen from among 5,000 applicants to join the 31-man unit.
 He convinced the state that Bradenton was the perfect place to train the troopers.
 They did their drilling in a field where the Police Department currently stands and practiced motorcycle riding at what is now LECOM Field.
 Britt remained with the FHP until 1955, moving up the ranks to captain and troop commander.
-He then accepted the job as Chief of Police for Bradenton and served as Chief for a force of 24 officers until 1960.
-It was also at this time that the police department moved to a brand new building off of the Manatee River, complete with a reception center and lobby, dispatch center, and municipal courtroom.
-Still the headquarters for the department, the building is named for Chief Britt under Clyde Gill’s recommendation.
+He then accepted the job as Chief of Police for Bradenton and led a force of 24 officers until 1960.
+It was also at this time that the police department moved to a brand new building off the Manatee River, complete with a reception center and lobby, dispatch center, and municipal courtroom.
+The headquarters was later named for Chief Britt.

 Group portrait of the officers and trainers at the first Florida Highway Patrol training school held in Bradenton in 1939.
 (Manatee Library Digital Collections)